Course guide of Basic Experimental Techniques (2671113)

 Objectives (Expressed as expected learning outcomes)

-• To train graduates capable of observing, cataloging, and modeling natural phenomena through their knowledge of different branches of Physics, enabling them to enter the job market in positions of medium-high responsibility or continue their studies with a high degree of autonomy in scientific or technological disciplines.
+• To train graduates capable of observing, cataloging, and modeling natural phenomena through their knowledge of various branches of Physics, enabling them to enter the job market in positions of medium-to-high responsibility or to pursue further studies with a high degree of autonomy in scientific or technological disciplines.

-• To develop in students a clear perception of seemingly different situations that exhibit evident physical analogies, allowing for the application of proven solutions to new problems.
-For this purpose, it is important for the student, in addition to mastering physical theories, to acquire a good understanding and command of the most commonly used mathematical and numerical methods.
+• To develop in students a clear perception of seemingly different situations that exhibit evident physical analogies, allowing them to apply proven solutions to new problems.
+To this end, it is important that students, in addition to mastering physical theories, acquire a solid understanding and command of the most commonly used mathematical and numerical methods.

-• To enhance students' ability to identify the essential elements of a process or complex situation, enabling them to construct a simplified model that describes, with the necessary approximation, the object of study and allows for predictions about its future evolution.
-Likewise, they should be capable of verifying the validity of the model by introducing necessary modifications when discrepancies are observed between predictions and observations.
+• To enhance students’ ability to identify the essential elements of a process or complex situation, enabling them to construct a simplified model that describes the object of study—within an appropriate approximation—and allows for predictions about its future evolution.
+They should also be capable of verifying the validity of the model by introducing necessary modifications when discrepancies arise between predictions and observations.

-• To familiarize students with laboratory work, instrumentation, and commonly used experimental methods, equipping them to independently carry out experiments by describing, analyzing, and critically evaluating the obtained data.
+• To familiarize students with laboratory work, instrumentation, and commonly used experimental methods, preparing them to independently carry out experiments, as well as to describe, analyze, and critically evaluate the data obtained.

-• To convey the relevance of Physics in the current scientific landscape and the significant role it plays in the technological development of our society.
+• To convey the relevance of Physics in the contemporary scientific landscape and the important role it plays in the technological development of society.

 • To instill in students a view of Physics as an integral part of education and culture, enabling them to recognize its presence in nature through science, technology, and art.